samluiz/samluiz/README.md

 # <p align="center">❔</p>
 <p align="center">
-<em>🕳 I'm a web developer.
+<em>🕳 I'm a Application Developer at IBM.
-<br>💨 Currently i'm focusing on developing skills in Java Spring mainly,
+<br>💨 Currently i'm focusing on developing skills in Java Spring and AWS mainly,
 <br>💭 but i'd also like to learn and work with Flutter, Angular and NestJS.
 </em>
 </p>